 The best method I’ve found to get the excess water out of zucchini is using a flour sackcloth.

-After the zucchini is finished sitting for 5-10 minutes:
+After the zucchini is finished sitting in a separate bowl for 5-10 minutes:

 - Lay the towel flat on the counter and scoop the zucchini into the center.